 How to Really Enjoy Your Vacation

 Have you ever returned from a vacation and realized you didn’t really enjoy yourself?
 Getting the most satisfaction from traveling may seem simple, but can be elusive.
-Here are some tips to help make your next trip the best trip:
+Here are some tips to help make your next trip the best.

 Enjoy the planning

-Interestingly enough, thinking about, anticipating, and planning your trip can give you an even higher boost of happiness than the trip itself.
-Just thinking about all of the fun things you’re going to do and see will make you more happy than actually doing and seeing them - so take advantage of that.
+Interestingly enough, thinking about, anticipating and planning your trip can give you an even higher boost of happiness than the trip itself.
+Just thinking about all of the fun things you’re going to do and see will make you happier than actually doing and seeing them, so take advantage of that.
 You may not be able to prolong your trip but you can definitely prolong the planning process.
 Start planning your getaway weeks or even months in advance and let that excitement last longer.

 Don’t go all out